Baptism: 18 November 1844, in Chunar,

 "As soon as it was known that the corps was coming here, all the

-on its marching, a guard was sent from Raidroog to bring them on here,
+its marching, a guard was sent from Raidroog to bring them on here, and

-and they arrived on Wednesday morning, the 22nd instant, without
+they arrived on Wednesday morning, the 22nd instant, without suffering the

 "We have been thus particular in noticing this march of the left